 This adorable pair were pulled from the North Central City Shelter.
 They were originally part of a hoarding case in the spring of 2018.
-Dilly (approx. 3-years-old) is more outgoing than Dally (approx. 2.5-years-old), but they both enjoy a good nap and treats!!
-At this time, their adoption is pending.
+Dilly (approx. 4-years-old) is more outgoing than Dally (approx. 5.5-years-old), but they both enjoy a good nap and treats!!

 This pair were returned to our shelter in February 2018.
 Mallory was originally our bunny, whom we pulled from the East Valley City shelter.
-She is approximately 5-years-old as of February 2019 and Malcolm is approximately 4-years-old.
+She is approximately 8-years-old as of February 2022 and Malcolm is approximately 7-years-old.
 Mallory is a little shy, but Malcolm likes to sit on top of a box or stool to see if there are any incoming treats.

 Seniors & Special Needs